yifeng-qiu/golang-cheat-sheet/README.md

 func main() {
-    // assign a function to a name allows function nesting add := func(a, b int) int {     // var add = also works return a + b
+    // assign a function to a name allows function nesting add := func(a, b int) int {     // var add = also works
+    // add is of type func(int, int) int return a + b
     }
     // use the name to call the function